-The original PTOs were single gear models with a gear that slid into and mesh with a transmission gear, resulting in output shaft rotation.
-Single gear PTOs are limited by their speed and horsepower capabilities.
+The original power take-offs were single gear models with a gear that slid into mesh with a transmission gear, resulting in output shaft rotation.
+Single Gear PTOs are limited by their speed and horsepower capabilities.
 You will find them used primarily on small, single axle dump trucks and agricultural hoists.
-Most single gear PTO's have become obsolete.

-Double or triple gear, PTOs, found on dump trucks, refuse vehicles, wreckers, aerial bucket trucks, tank trucks, and truck-mounted cranes, are the most widely used type of PTO because of their versatility.
-These types of PTOs can be engaged by cable, air, electric solenoid, or mechanical levers.
-They offer a wide variety of output shafts and mounting flanges, which allow for direct coupling of hydraulic pumps from major manufacturers.
-PTO output shaft speeds can be faster or slower by changing the internal gear ratio of the PTO.
+Double, or Triple Gear, power take-offs, found on dump trucks, refuse vehicles, wreckers, aerial bucket trucks, tank trucks, and truck mounted cranes, are the most widely used type of PTO because of their versatility.
+This type of PTO can be engaged by cable, air, electric solenoid, or mechanical levers and a wide variety of output shafts and mounting flanges allow for direct coupling of hydraulic pumps from major manufacturers.
+PTO output shaft speeds can be changed by changing the internal gear ratio of the PTO.

-The newest design in PTOs is the clutch shift type.
+The newest design in power take-offs is the Clutch Shift type.
 These models engage by means of friction disks rather than sliding gears.
 Clutch type PTOs are commonly used on refuse, utility, and emergency equipment-garbage trucks, aerial bucket trucks, and fire/rescue vehicles.

 We will not attempt to go into PTO selection in this text.
-Suffice to say that when a PTO is utilized as the source of power for the hydraulic system, it must meet the torque, horsepower, and speed requirements of the system.
-For more detailed information on PTO types, selection, and troubleshooting see our training guide on "Understanding Power Take-off Systems."
+Suffice to say that when a power take-off is utilized as the source of power for the hydraulic system, it must meet the torque, horsepower, and speed requirements of the system.
+For more detailed information on PTO types, selection, and troubleshooting please refer to another Muncie Power Products publication, Understanding Power Take Off Systems.